orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 +++
 ### LINQ Join Operators
-Joining refers to an operation in which data sources with difficult to follow relationships with each other in a direct way are targeted.
+Joining refers to an operation which directly targets data sources with difficult to follow relationships with each other in a direct way are targeted.

 | Operator | Description |
 |:-:|:- |